In this article we look at some of the myths and facts that surround the difference between the two sexes.

 At one time, many people neutered their puppies and so the differences between puppies of each gender, were diminished.

-Many more people are choosing to live with entire adult male and female dogs.
 And we need to take this into account when considering the differences between the two.

 Differences between adult male and female dogs